cbourke/ComputerScienceI/hacks/hack1.0/readme.md

 If you choose to form a Hack Pair, you *must*:

-1. Both join a hack pair on Canvas (go to People then Hack Pairs)
+1. Both join a hack pair on Canvas (go to People then Groups)

 2. You must both work on the hack equally; it must be an equal effort by both partners.
 Do not undermine your partner's learning